Skip to content

 terraform apply

-This step is entirely optional — Bedrock provides full LLM functionality without any external API keys.
+This step is entirely optional — Bedrock provides full LLM functionality without any external secrets.

 Bedrock First-Time Setup